What Is a Virtual Receptionist?

 Handle the Enquiry

-Book appointments, capture job details for quotes, answer pricing and opening-hours questions, screen out spam, or qualify the lead with your custom questions.
+Book appointments, capture job details, answer pricing and hours questions, screen spam, qualify leads against your criteria, or transfer urgent calls.

 4